alexkasema/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 If w or h is equal to 0 or not a positive integer, create an empty object.
 ## 3-rectangle.js
 Create an instance method called print() that prints the rectangle using the character X.
+## 4-rectangle.js
+Create an instance method called rotate() that exchanges the width and the height of the rectangle.
+Create an instance method called double() that multiples the width and the height of the rectangle by 2.